lunarmodules/Penlight/docs/penlight.md

     ls = List(io.lines())
     print(#ls)

-`pl.list.iter` captures what `List` considers a sequence.
+`List.iterate` captures what `List` considers a sequence.
 In particular, it can also iterate over all 'characters' in a string:

-    > for ch in pl.list.iter 'help' do io.write(ch,' ') end
+    > for ch in List.iterate 'help' do io.write(ch,' ') end
     h e l p >

-Since the function `iter` is used internally by the `List` constructor, strings can be made into lists of character strings very easily.
+Since the function `iterate` is used internally by the `List` constructor, strings can be made into lists of character strings very easily.

 There are a number of operations that go beyond the standard Python methods.
 For instance, you can _partition_ a list into a table of sublists using a function.
 In the simplest form, you use a predicate (a function returning a boolean value) to partition the list into two lists, one of elements matching and another of elements not matching.
 But you can use any function; if we use `type` then the keys will be the standard Lua type names.